NSF adds new opportunities in EPSCoR funding

 • An institution can serve as leader of only one E-CORE (or E-RISE) at any time.
 Therefore, if an E-RISE research topic award is successfully renewed after the initial 4 years, this award prevents the same institution from serving as the lead on a different E-RISE award for as many as 7 years (4-year initial award + 3-year renewal).

-In addition, the new E-RISE and E-CORE rules enhance the role of an EPSCoR jurisdiction’s STATE COMMITTEE in the following ways:
+In addition, the new E-RISE and E-CORE rules enhance the role of an EPSCoR jurisdiction’s STATE COMMITTEE:

 Nebraska EPSCoR Director Matt Andrews, Ph.D. offers the following advice for individuals/organizations seeking E-CORE/E-RISE participation: